US STOCKS-Wall Street rebounds after virus-related sell-off

 By Sinéad Carew and Kevin Buckland

-Nov 29 (Reuters) - Wall Street stocks closed higher on Monday, regaining some of the ground lost in Friday's sell-off, as investors appeared hopeful that the Omicron coronavirus variant would not lead to lockdowns after reassurance from U.S. President Joe Biden.
+Nov 29 (Reuters) - Wall Street stocks closed higher on Monday, regaining some of the ground they lost in Friday's sell-off, as investors were hopeful that the Omicron coronavirus variant would not lead to lockdowns after reassurance from U.S. President Joe Biden.

-Biden said on Monday that Omicron-related lockdowns were off the table for now, though he noted the variant was a cause for concern but not for panic.
-He urged Americans to get vaccinated and wear masks indoors.
-He also said the United States was working with pharmaceutical companies to make contingency plans if new vaccines were needed.
+Biden said on Monday that Omicron-related lockdowns were off the table for now and he urged Americans not to panic about the variant.
+However, he did recommend vaccination and mask wearing indoors to combat the virus and said the United States was working with pharmaceutical companies to make contingency plans if new vaccines were needed.

 Those comments and indications from drug companies that they are taking the variant seriously were reassuring for investors, who had been anxious about the potential for further COVID restrictions.